-• Use the bubble level on the front of the trailer frame as a guide to level the machine.
+Use the bubble level on the front of the trailer frame as a guide to park the machine in a level area.

-Fig. 11 - Bubble Level on Frame
+Fig. 13 - Bubble Level on Frame

 - 1. Block or chock the wheels so the machine cannot roll. - 2.
 Crank the front jack to raise the hitch coupler and unhook the tow vehicle from the wood processor.